 Unfortunately, if there is excess water entering your basement, the consequences can be fairly severe.
 First of all, much of what you have stored in the area will likely be damaged or even destroyed.

 Excessive moisture can also lead to the growth of moss and mold, some of which can be potentially hazardous to your health.
 Finally, it can make your basement an ideal breeding ground for insects and other pests.

 Fortunately, there’s a solution to this problem: just call Twin Oaks Landscape.
 Describe your particular situation to us and we’ll come out for a free in-home estimate.
-Our drainage experts will come up with a custom solution to meet every one of your needs.
+Our drainage experts will come up with a custom drainage solution to meet every one of your needs.

 - Your Sump Pump: Do you have a sump pump in your basement?
 If so, how often does it run?
 Is it running almost constantly, indicating a steady leak, or just occasionally, indicating irregular leakage?
 Either one likely may indicate that there’s a problem with your home’s foundation, which is an issue that should certainly be addressed sooner rather than later.

 - Daylight Exit Systems: Is your sump pump connected to a daylight exit system?
 Is the water being dumped a suitable distance from your home, say into a storm sewer or a pond, or is your system just dumping the water right back into your yard?
 If the latter is true you might be experiencing an unfortunate cycle which cannot end without some type of correction, either a reconfiguring of your system or a shift in your yard’s landscaping.